UniSalento-IDALab-IoTCourse-2023-2024/wot-MotionAI-Presentation-MigliettaDurante/README.md

-# wot-project-2023-2024-presentation-MigliettaDurante
+# wot-MotionAI-Presentation-MigliettaDurante

-The web page is available at the following link: https://unisalento-idalab-iotcourse-2023-2024.github.io/wot-project-2023-2024-presentation-MigliettaDurante/
+The web page is available at the following link: https://unisalento-idalab-iotcourse-2023-2024.github.io/wot-MotionAI-Presentation-MigliettaDurante/